pgpkg/pgpkg/docs/pages/manual.md

 In pgpkg, SQL functions, views and triggers can be declared in any `.sql` file in the directory tree, meaning that your SQL functions can be intermingled with your native code.
-Other database objects, such as tables, domains and UDTs, are stored in a special directory and are migrated sequentially.
-The structure of a package is described in more detail, later.
+Other database objects, such as tables, domains and UDTs, configured in `pgpkg.toml`, and migrated sequentially.

+The structure of a package is described in more detail later in this document.

 ## Running pgpkg